horaciosystem/currency_api/README.md

 > A simple in memory cache api.
 Google Guava - https://github.com/google/guava/tree/a9f8b899c07a33c2203b4e6cf84861646952aeed

+### currencylayer - 3rd part API
+> This project consumes exchange rates from ```currencylayer``` API.
+Reliable Exchange Rates & Currency Conversion for your Business.
+Real-time JSON API for 168 World Currencies https://currencylayer.com/
+**This projects uses a free account, for that reason, some features were not implemented.
+Like change the default currency and Conversion from another Currencies.**

 ## Tests
 ```sh
 # Test - Run all project's tests